Thirukkadigai

-Thirukkadigai or Sholingapuram in Sholinghur, a village in Vellore district of the South Indian state of Tamil Nadu, is dedicated to the Hindu god Vishnu.
+Thirukkadigai or Sholingapuram in Sholinghur, a village in Ranipet district of the South Indian state of Tamil Nadu, is dedicated to the Hindu god Vishnu.
 Constructed in the Dravidian style of architecture, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Vishnu, who is worshipped as Lakshmi Narasimhar, and his consort Lakshmi as Thirumamagal.
 There are three separate shrines in the form of Narasimha, Bhaktavatsala Perumal and Hanuman (Anjaneya).
-They are situated on the larger hill, at the base of the larger hill and on the smaller hill respectively.
+They are situated on the larger hill, at the base of the larger hill and on the smaller hill, respectively.

 A granite wall surrounds the temple, enclosing all its shrines uphill.
-The temple has a five-tiered rajagopuram at the top of hill, while the temple tank is located opposite to the temple, outside the main entrance in the foothills.
+The temple has a five-tiered rajagopuram at the top of hill, while the temple tank is located opposite the temple, outside the main entrance in the foothills.
 The temple follows Tenkalai tradition of worship.
 Six daily rituals and many yearly festivals are held at the temple, of which the Karthikai festival during November - December, Brahmotsavam during the Tamil month of Chittirai (March - April), and Narasimha Jayanti during Vaikasi (May - June) being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 History

 The place was originally called as Cholasimhapuram, which later became Sholinghar.
 Various scriptures quote the place as Kadigachalam or Thirukadigai as the place is believed to offer blessings to devotees with a worship lasting a Kadigai (24 minutes).
 Peyalvar refers the presiding deity as "Vaan Poonkadigai Ilankumaran", while based on legend the presiding deity is also called Bhakotchita Swami.
 Vishnu Purana and Padma Purana refer this place as Kadigai and since Vishwamitra got his Brahmarishi title here, it became Simhapuram.
 The temple has many inscriptions at the foothills and also on the top of the hill.
 They indicate generous contributions from Kulothunga Chola III Mayuravarman and Seeyagangan.
-Manavala Mamunigal is believed to have performed enunciation of Thirupavai at this place on the request of his disciple Erumbiappa.
+Manavala Mamunigal is believed to have performed enunciation of Thirupavai at this place at the request of his disciple Erumbiappa.
 The town originally was under the control of Shaivites which is substantiated by the temple ruins near Parappan Kulam, in the valley between two hills.
 This is where original Sholinghur was situated.
 Unfinished Nandhis and Sthupas are found in numerous places in Sholinghur.
 The temple is seen as one of the famous temples of Narasimha and a powerful image of Hanuman.

 Sholingur was the scene of the battle between the British and Hyder Ali during July 1781, in which the British won.

 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.